 Glutathione is becoming more popular and accessible because of its skin care abilities.
 Although there is still a debate as to which type of application is most beneficial for the skin, GHS can now be found in skin care sections as lotion, cream, sublingual spray or capsule.
 Some even have it administered intravenously for that youthful glow.
 The efficacy of glutathione as a skin whitener is still disputed but many experts still swear by it.

-Aside from detoxifying and reducing free radicals, glutathione protects skin cells from near-visible, UVA and UVB radiations.
-In fact, in the critical UVB region, the extent of defence provided by glutathione is almost as good as that of nucleotide excision repair, an automated DNA repair mechanism for damaged cells.
+Aside from detoxifying and reducing free radicals, one of the anti-aging benefits of glutathione come from its ability to protect skin cells from near-visible, UVA and UVB radiations.
+In fact, in the critical UVB region, the extent of defense provided by glutathione is almost as good as that of nucleotide excision repair, an automated DNA repair mechanism for damaged cells.
 Researchers therefore suggest that a major role of GSH in human skin cells is to protect them from the cytotoxic action of sunlight.

 Lastly, speaking of repair and protection, glutathione plays a crucial role in repairing wound tissue.
 In a 2007 experiment published in Biofizika, results showed that dinitrosyl-iron complexes with glutathione accelerated wound healing in animals.
 Glutathione is also proven to reduce wrinkles and dry spots which make us look older than we really are.